Rio Hondo College Text

 (*Students will receive credit for only one of the following courses: MATH 160 or MATH 165 or MATH 180)

-This course will cover linear, quadratic, polynomial, power, exponential, and logarithmic functions and their applications from a graphical, numerical, and analytical point of view.
-The course also will cover systems of equations and inequalities and sequences and series.
-The course serves as preparation for students planning to take Elements of Calculus (MATH 170).
-Graphing technology will be required.
+This course covers linear, quadratic, polynomial, power, exponential, and logarithmic functions and their applications from a graphical, numerical, and analytical point of view.
+The course also covers systems of equations and inequalities and sequences and series.
+This course serves as preparation for students planning to take Elements of Calculus (MATH 170).

 IGETC 6 - Foreign Language (UC ONLY)GE4.5